 An applicant must at the time of application be:

-- enrolled full-time in a U.S. social work/social welfare PhD only program
+- enrolled in a U.S. social work (or related field) PhD only program

 - a graduate of a Master of Social Work Program